russ3llc/multiline-wrap/README.md

 ## Acknowledgments

 This extension is very much inspired and based on Konstantin Gorodinskiy's extension, "[Wrap Selection](https://marketplace.visualstudio.com/items?itemName=konstantin.wrapSelection)".
-If you like this extension, go give their extension a start on [GitHub](https://github.com/gko/wrap).
+If you like this extension, go give their extension a star on [GitHub](https://github.com/gko/wrap).

 Also, thank you to the AI chatbot who helped me complete the unit test.